The Minimal Search Space for Conditional Causal Bandits: Preliminaries

-Notice that selecting an arm can be subdivided in (i) choosing a node $X$ to intervene on; and (ii) choosing a value to set $X$ to, given the observed variables $\condset_{X}$.
+\emph{We do not impose any restrictions on the function $g$.} The conditioning sets $\mathbf{Z}_{X}$ are \emph{specified in advance}, as described in the paragraph on conditional interventions above.
 In this paper, we find the minimal set of nodes that need to be considered by the agent in step (i).
-Note that, since we assume the conditioning sets $\condset_{X}$ to be predetermined by the intervener and the problem context, no choices need to be made in step (ii) regarding which nodes to condition on.
+The value of $X$ chosen in step (ii) can be selected by an MAB algorithm.

+It is worth noting that conditional causal bandits are distinct from contextual causal bandits.
+Choosing an arm in a conditional causal bandit can also be seen as (i) selecting a variable; (ii) observe the variable's context; (iii) selecting a value to set the variable to.
+In contrast, in a contextual causal bandit, arm selection can be described as (i) observing context; (ii) selecting a variable and the value to set it to.
+See also \Cref{sec:related-work}.

 As stressed in \Cref{sec:introduction}, the novelty of our problem lies in the fact that we deal with \emph{conditional interventions} that are \emph{single-node}.
-Both of these characteristics of our problem complicate the analysis.
-Unsurprisingly, searching over conditional interventions is more complicated than over hard or soft interventions.
-Perhaps more unexpectedly, single-node interventions also make a search for a minimal search space more involved.
-Indeed, if one allows for interventions on arbitrary sets, one simply needs to intervene on all the parents $\Pa(Y)$ of $Y$.
-This problem becomes more interesting when unobserved confounding of $Y$ is allowed, in which case simply intervening on $\Pa(Y)$ may not be the optimal approach \citep{lee2018structural}.
-Since in our case the agent cannot simply intervene on all the parents of $Y$, the case without unobserved confounding is, as we will see, already complex enough.
-Extending the results in this paper to cases with unobserved confounding is left as future work (\Cref{sec:conclusion}).
+Both of these characteristics of our problem demand a different analysis from that of \citet{lee2018structural} (see \Cref{sec:related-work}).
+Perhaps unexpectedly, single-node interventions make a search for a minimal search space more involved than in the multi-node case (without latent confounders).
+Indeed, if one allows for interventions on arbitrary sets, one simply needs to intervene on all the parents $\Pa(Y)$ of $Y$ \citep{lee2018structural}.
+For example, in \Cref{subfig:not_lca_heur} one would simply need to intervene on $\{A_1, A_2\}$.
+Since in our case the agent cannot do this whenever $\abs{\Pa(Y)}>1$, the minimal search space will, as we will see, be complex even without unobserved confounding.
+That said, the assumption that there is no unobserved confounding is a limitation of this paper, and a natural next step for future work (see \Cref{sec:conclusion}).